Lance0404/my_resume/lance_resume.md

 ### Constant Contact
 * **Senior Software Engineer** _Apr.
 2022 - Now_
-    - Joined a team that mainly maintains and develops system incorporated from Retention Science, a company acquired from 2020.
-These are all backend applications that mainly store customers' data and process their business logics in a scalable and performant manner.
+    - Joined a department that maintains and develops services incorporated from Retention Science, a company acquired by Constant Contact at 2020.
+These backend services store customers' data and process their business logics in a scalable and performant manner, with monitoring tools like Grafana wired.
-    - Refactored legacy code and build new features on top.
+    - Refactored legacy code and build new features by requirements.
-    - Had on-call shifts for the systems under our team's maintenance.
+    - Took on-call shifts for the (40+) services under our team's maintenance.
-    - Involved with database upgrade, e.g. mysql 5.6 to 5.7, elasticsearch 6 to 1.3.
+    - Handled database upgrade tasks: MySQL 5.6 to 5.7, MySQL 5.6 to 8, elasticsearch 6 to 1.3.
+    - Started rotating in departments of Constant Contact at Nov.
+2023 and handled various kind of tasks ever since.
+    - Setup canary rollout strategy of ArgoCD with use of prometheus metrics for AnalysisRun.
+    - Handled database migration task: Cassandra to AWS Keyspaces.
+    - Built API that generates customizable QR code with Java.
+    - Built K8s app that caches data from S3 used for AI content generation with Python Fastapi, with OpenTelemetry trace/metric collected and have Grafana dashboard built on top of them.
-    - Technology of frequent use: Scala, SBT, Cadence, Python, serverless, AWS ECS/Lambda/OpenSearch/Aurora MySQL/S3/SQS/SNS/Kinesis/Athena
+    - Technology of frequent use: Scala, SBT, Java, Maven, Cadence, Python, Poetry, serverless, AWS ECS/EKS/Lambda/OpenSearch/Aurora MySQL/S3/SQS/SNS/Kinesis/Athena

 ### Cameo Inc.
 * **Senior Software Developer (contractor)** _Nov.
 2021 - Apr.
 2022_